Make Your Home Happier With a Family Calendar

 My kids are super busy.
-It is not uncommon for all three of them to have to be somewhere completely different at the exact same time—often when The Maestro and I are not even available to get them there.
+It is not uncommon for all three of them to have to be somewhere completely different at the exact same time—often when my husband and I are not even available to get them there.
 Despite my efforts to make the schedule more sane, I simply don’t have control over the whole world.

 Why don’t I have control over the whole world?